Paid Leave Laws Are Growing Across States

-PFML is a program offered at the federal, state, or local level that provides paid leave benefits for qualifying family or medical purposes.
-Benefits can vary by location, and may allow employees to take paid time off to:
+PFML may be offered at the federal, state, or local level and generally provides paid leave benefits for qualifying family or medical purposes.

 - Care for themselves while recovering from an illness or injury